-We are now undertaking a prospective pilot clinical trial and recruiting stroke survivors and their families to help explore the effectiveness of the DVD-based learning tool.
-We aim to recruit 700 stroke survivors and their families worldwide.
+We are now completing a prospective pilot clinical trial and recruiting stroke survivors and their families to help explore the effectiveness of the DVD-based learning tool.
 Current study sites are located in Australia, New Zealand, Canada, Singapore, UK, USA, and India.

 The pilot study will allow us to explore the feasibility of recruitment and likely level of support required for individuals to benefit from the DVD-based intervention.
 We also aim to identify those stroke survivors who may be most likely to benefit from the intervention and in what ways they benefit from participation in the study.
 Identifying barriers to fully participating in the trial will also be important.

-Together, information from this pilot trial will be vital for informing the design of a full-scale randomised controlled trial.
+Together, information from this pilot trial (and planned focus group sessions in 2015) will be vital for informing the design of a full-scale randomised controlled trial.
 If proven to be effective, this unique DVD observational learning tool may have a vital and positive impact on reducing stroke burden within our communities, as well as worldwide.
 Findings will be relevant to clinicians, rehabilitation specialists, stroke researchers and policy makers involved in maximizing the recovery of stroke survivors and reducing burden for family caregivers.

 Traumatic brain injury (TBI) is a leading cause of disability for young people in New Zealand, frequently resulting in long term difficulties with problem-solving, planning, organisation and maintaining social relationships.
 This study will evaluate an innovative internet-based problem-solving treatment program developed specifically for adolescents’ after a head injury and their families (Teen Online Problem Solving Intervention: TOPS).